singer-io/tap-ga360/README.md

+## Notes
-Ran into this issue: https://github.com/googleapis/google-cloud-python/issues/2990 Need to run `pip install --upgrade pip` and `pip install --upgrade setuptools` to install bigquery lib
+ - I ran into [this issue](https://github.com/googleapis/google-cloud-python/issues/2990) running `pip install -e .` on a vanilla pip/python 3.5.7, running `pip install --upgrade pip` and `pip install --upgrade setuptools` solved it.

-Breakdown:
+## Requirements
  - If one or more tables matches the format `ga_sessions_YYYYMMDD`, discovery finds the `ga_sessions` table, otherwise it finds nothing
  - Documented GA360 schema is hard-coded as the discovered schema for that table
   - Uses decimals for monetary values, date-time for timestamp values